 Energetics’ submission to the 2017 Review of Australia's Climate Change PoliciesIssued: May 2017

 The 2017 Review of Climate Change Policies is a timely opportunity for the Government to ensure a policy framework that delivers a smooth transition for the nation from coal fired power to low carbon energy sources.
 We need this focus not only because of the widespread concerns around energy supply security but, as Energetics’ modelling shows, the bulk of the emissions reductions opportunities through to 2030 are to be found within Australia’s energy sector.

 Related Thought Leadership

 Date May 2016For the first time, the opportunities across the Australian economy to reduce greenhouse gas emissions have been modelled to form a view of the…

 Author Tony Cooper

-Service Strategy, policy and financing advice, Renewables and energy efficiency, Reporting, compliance and program audit services, Energy and carbon markets
+Service Strategy, policy and financing advice, Decarbonisation technologies, Reporting, compliance and program audit services, Energy and carbon markets

 Date May 2016Energetics is an independent management consulting firm.
 We pride ourselves on that fact that we are not aligned to any political party or ideo…